 3. Decision Makers

 The ready availability of resources on digital channels has made it easier for B2B buyers to gather information on their own.
-Often, this gives marketers a limited window to make an impact.
+Often, this gives B2B marketing a limited window to make an impact.

 For a business-to-business model, a marketer has to deal with a long chain of command including various department heads, such as procurement and accounting.
 It means the purchasing decision is not for one person to make and there are many steps involved.

 For a business-to-consumer model, a marketer has to directly sell to individual consumers who make their own purchase decisions.
-So, selling to one person is quite straightforward and simple when compared to B2B marketing.
+So, selling to one person is quite straightforward when compared to B2B marketing strategies.

 4. Return on Investment